 🍴 Serving suggestions

-This is one filling meal, so there really isn’t any need to serve extras with this creamy pasta.
+This is one filling meal, so there really isn’t any need to serve extras with this creamy pasta, although if you wanted to, this yummy focaccia would fit the bill.
 A dry white wine such as a sauvignon blanc would go really well with the pasta and cut through the richness of the sauce.

 - Swap the pumpkin for butternut squash.